juanca/cv/README.md

 ## Overview

 I am a graduate of Claremont McKenna College where I obtained a degree in Economics.
 In the process, I started an Engineering curriculum and finished with a strong Computer Science sequence (minor).
-After studying economics, business, and the sciences, these major influences nurtured my goals into entrepreneurship.
 I have 9 years of full-time engineering experience with company sizes ranging from 10 to 500 employees.

-### Profressional Technical Skills
+### Professional Technical Skills

 * Programming Languages:
     Ruby,